TexAgg/GraphCondensation/README.md

 Type `make clean` to remove all of the output files.
 Typing `make run` runs the program without any command line arguments, which will do nothing.

+## Mac
+I dunno, open it in xcode or something.